SEB-9-BH/intro-to-full-stack-development/common-stacks-in-modern-web-dev/README.md

 - **MongoDB**
 - **Express.js**
-- **[React](https://react.dev/)**: A front-end framework known for its component-based architecture, used for creating reusable, maintainable, and responsive user interfaces.
+- **[React](https://react.dev/)**: A front-end library known for its component-based architecture, used for creating reusable, maintainable, and responsive user interfaces.
 - **Node.js**

 React adds a robust front-end development capability to the stack, allowing web developers to build interactive and efficient user interfaces.